coder3462/FRCSim-Tutorial/README.md

 Requirements:

-- Either Mac or Linux(linux is recommended).
+- Either Linux or Mac(A linux system is more recommended).

-- Gazebo, and in turn FRCSim does not run on Windows!
+  - Gazebo, and in turn FRCSim does not run on Windows (but we do have dual booting instructions)!
 - A reliable and fast internet connection.
 - You will need to download massive amounts of software.
 - A fairly recent computer.